firesurfer/rclcs/README.md

 * ~~String arrays~~
 * ~~Fixed Arrays - Coming soon (probably)~~
 * Preinitialized value -> Not coming soon (This is because C# doesn't allow preinitialised members in structs) At the moment the preinit values are simply ignored
+	* They might be coming with the rewrite of the message generator
 * Sometimes you might have to compile messages twice in order to have them properly compiled.
 (Or just remove the build and install folder)
-* Running the system on windows - but I'm working on it.
-Have a look at the windows branches.
+* Using messages on Windows
 * Sending messages from a cpp program to a C# program: (See: https://github.com/eProsima/ROS-RMW-Fast-RTPS-cpp/pull/45)

 ## What is critical at the moment

 * ~~I'm not sure if it's possible to reproduce more complicated messages in C# an directly pass them to the rcl without any conversion.
 A conversion would be possible but would be a waste of resources in the most cases.~~

-* Program crashes at exit due to a multithreading error
+* ~~Program crashes at exit due to a multithreading error~~
 * ~~Memory handling has to be done manual: See [memory handling](/doc/MemoryHandling.md)~~

 ## What has to be done next